Uttarakhand madrasa at centre of violence was demolished without a court order

 Malik sought interim relief against the demolition of the religious structures, especially the madrasa, which was run for poor children for “charitable purposes”.

+Uttarakhand Chief Minister Pushkar Singh Dhami has claimed that the anti-encroachment drive had been sanctioned by a court direction.
+Nainital District Magistrate made the same assertion.

-The court heard the matter on February 8.
-A copy of the order passed by Justice Pankaj Purohit shows that his bench only noted the presence of the parties and listed the matter for February 14.
+But a copy of the order passed by Justice Pankaj Purohit shows that his bench only noted the presence of the parties and listed the matter for February 14.

-But the corporation did not wait for the next hearing.
+The corporation did not wait for the next hearing.
 It went ahead with the demolition.

 Upadhyay said that the demolition was not backed by a court order, but it would have not happened if Malik got a stay from the court.
 “They did not get a stay,” he added.
 “Our action was carried under legal procedures.”